Marino Law Logo

 Same Sex Marriage

 Same sex marriage is the union of two (2) partners of the same sex through marriage.
-Although same sex relationships are legal in Australia, currently same sex marriage is illegal in Australia.
+Same sex marriage is legal in Australia since December 2017.

 • Netherlands